derbyjs/derby/index.md

 console.log(room.get('name'));

 // Array methods can take a subpath as a first argument
-// when the model alias points to an object room.push('toys', 'blocks', 'puzzles');
+// when the scoped model points to an object room.push('toys', 'blocks', 'puzzles');
-// When the model alias points to an array, no subpath
+// When the scoped model points to an array, no subpath
 // argument should be supplied room.at('toys').push('cards', 'dominoes');
 {% endhighlight %}